-All counts of the number of units in a population or subpopulation through the commands tabulate or summarize are noise-inflicted.
+All counts of the number of units in a dataset that are shown related to various operations, or statistical counts presented through commands such as tabulate or summarize are noise-inflicted.
 Summations of numerical statistics variables associated with the units in a table cell, such as income, will be adjusted proportionally to the noise factor so that average numbers are unaffected.
 Where the random noise results in the number of units behind the sum being 0, the sum is set to 0 and the average, which then becomes 0/0 is set to NaN.